 How much pay to offer mortgage processors

 The mortgage processor salary can vary greatly based on experience level and geographic location.
-The salary midpoint (or median national salary) is $34,750, according to Robert Half’s 2020 Finance & Accounting Salary Guide.
+The starting salary midpoint (or median national salary) is $35,250, according to Robert Half’s 2021 Finance & Accounting Salary Guide.

 How Robert Half can help you hire mortgage processors now

-Robert Half has the largest database of financial candidates in the world.
-We have the tools to help you locate skilled mortgage processors very quickly and move the rest of the hiring process along rapidly as well.
+Robert Half has the resources and tools to help you locate skilled mortgage processors very quickly and move the rest of the hiring process along rapidly as well.

 Although some businesses are reopening their offices, many mortgage processor positions are still remote and likely to remain so for the time being.
-Our staffing professionals are well-versed in working on a remote basis as they identify and vet job candidates, and they also have an eye for selecting professionals disciplined and organized enough to work off-site.
+We are well-versed in helping companies hire remote workers.

-In addition to full-time workers, we can also provide you with interim support.
+In addition, our staffing professionals have years of experience placing mortgage processors with clients on both a full-time and temporary basis.
 Temporary mortgage processors can help you keep up with the applications you’re being flooded with and also provide a morale boost to others on your team, who are no doubt fully tasked during this time.

 In short, Robert Half has the ability to get mortgage processors set up to work for you from anywhere.
 And fast.